damianhakert/damianhakert.github.io/source/team/structure/index.html.md

 page_class: org-structure
 ---

-Draft company structure, to be finished after the Austin Summit (end of May 2016).
+Draft team structure, this is to be finished after the Austin Summit (end of May 2016).

 GitLab Inc. has at most four layers in the team structure: